A GLOBAL CHALLENGE FOR TEEnAGERS

 THE CLIMATE ACADEMY is providing a “Rough Guide to the Climate Crisis” by Matthew Pye, philosophy teacher and founder of the Climate Academy.
 He examines the science and impact of the climate crisis through psychology, philosophy and sociology in a series of compact, entertaining and informative videos [about 10 minutes each] with accompanying chapters to elaborate on the video content.
 A teachers’ guide will also be available.

 Section 4 (video and chapter) treats the CUTx index, which offers a powerful and easy reference point to assess any nation’s climate commitment.
-That instalment is a must-see to get a sense of the level of the challenge for a Climate Champion Profile competition subject’s country.
+That installment is a must-see to get a sense of the level of the challenge for a Climate Champion Profile competition subject’s country.

 In addition, News Decoder and The Climate Academy welcome other kinds of content from youth in a “Ground Control” youth media space.